OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

 Equality operator in algorithms
 -------
-The following code is illegal, because it uses the equality '=' operator, which is reserved for equations, instead of the assignment operatore ':=' inside an algorithm.
+The following code is illegal, because it uses the equality '=' operator, which is reserved for equations, instead of the assignment operator ':=' inside an algorithm:

 .. code-block:: modelica